Georgia State visits Curfman and Marshall - WTOP News

 Huntington, West Virginia; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Marshall hosts the Georgia State Panthers after Kamdyn Curfman scored 23 points in Marshall’s 67-52 loss to the James Madison Dukes.
+BOTTOM LINE: Marshall takes on the Georgia State Panthers after Kamdyn Curfman scored 23 points in Marshall’s 67-52 loss to the James Madison Dukes.

-The Panthers are 4-3 against conference opponents.
-Georgia State is seventh in the Sun Belt with 10.1 offensive rebounds per game led by Leslie Nkereuwem averaging 2.7.
+The Panthers have gone 4-3 against Sun Belt opponents.
+Georgia State ranks ninth in the Sun Belt with 12.6 assists per game led by Dwon Odom averaging 4.6.

-Marshall is shooting 41.2% from the field this season, 2.4 percentage points lower than the 43.6% Georgia State allows to opponents.
-Georgia State averages 7.7 made 3-pointers per game this season, the same that Marshall gives up.
+Marshall averages 75.0 points per game, 0.6 more points than the 74.4 Georgia State gives up.
+Georgia State has shot at a 44.6% clip from the field this season, 1.0 percentage point greater than the 43.6% shooting opponents of Marshall have averaged.

-The Thundering Herd and Panthers match up Wednesday for the first time in Sun Belt play this season.

-TOP PERFORMERS: Obinna Anochili-Killen is averaging 16.5 points and 6.4 rebounds for the Thundering Herd.
+TOP PERFORMERS: Obinna Anochili-Killen is scoring 16.5 points per game and averaging 6.4 rebounds for the Thundering Herd.
 Curfman is averaging 3.1 made 3-pointers over the last 10 games for Marshall.

-Lucas Taylor is averaging 14.8 points for the Panthers.
+Jay’Den Turner is averaging 10.1 points and 9.3 rebounds for the Panthers.
 Toneari Lane is averaging 2.8 made 3-pointers over the last 10 games for Georgia State.

 LAST 10 GAMES: Thundering Herd: 6-4, averaging 74.8 points, 40.3 rebounds, 17.1 assists, 6.2 steals and 4.6 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 72.9 points per game.